 Shawn W. Burns, Ed.D.

-Professor Burns has designed several war games including the N-81 Force Design Workshop, and Pacific Fleet’s Standardized Task Force Command and Control game.
-He served as game director for several games including the Multilateral War Game, Indo-Pacific War Game, Inter-American War Game, U.S. Fleet Forces’ Command & Control in Denied/Degraded Communications Environment War Game, and the 2014 JFMCC Course Practical Exercise.
-He additionally led war gaming teaching seminars during visits to fellow international military institutions in Azerbaijan, Chile, Colombia, Dominican Republic, Mexico, and Uruguay.
+Professor Burns designed the 2008 Force Design Workshop for the Navy Headquarters, N-81, and the 2009 Pacific Fleet Standardized Task Force Command and Control War Game.
+He also served as game director for several games including: the 2010 Multilateral War Game, 2012 Indo-Pacific War Game, 2013 Inter-American War Game, 2014 U.S. Fleet Forces’ Command & Control in Denied/Degraded Communications Environment War Game, 2015 Joint Staff Cyberspace Operations Command and Control War Game, and the 2016 Global V Command and Control War Game for Pacific Fleet.
+Additionally, he led war gaming teaching seminars to international audiences including war colleges in Azerbaijan, Chile, Colombia, Dominican Republic, Mexico, and Uruguay.

 His paper, An Exploration of the Use of Reflective Practice among Institutions of Higher Education Employing Multinational Gaming, was selected for presentation by the New England Educational Research Organization at its annual meeting in 2014.
 He edited War Gamer’s Handbook: A Guide for Professional War Gamers (Newport: Defense Automated Printing Office, 2013), and Case Studies in Policy Making, 9th Edition (Newport: National Security Decision Making, US Naval War College, August 2005).